 - For people who prefer to learn in an informal environment and/or

 - For people with gardening experience who can support others in their learning

-Progression gardening sessions are for people with all levels of gardening know how already.
+Progression Gardening Sessions are for Core Arts members with some gardening know how already.
 They are a perfect follow on from the afternoon workshops.
 People build on their gardening skills, or share existing ones, with experienced staff and volunteers in friendly, informal and beautiful environments.

-A wide range of gardening skills are gained by helping to care for Core Landscapes’ roof garden and micro plant nursery and by developing the Core Arts members’ community garden.
+A wide range of gardening skills are developed by helping to care for Core Landscapes’ roof garden and micro plant nursery and by nurturing the Core Arts members’ community garden.
 Gardening has been proved time and time again to boost mental wellbeing and the skills learnt also help to promote confidence and self-esteem.
 The gardens are safe spaces to meet new people and new plants.
 People can work in pairs, small groups or individually as they prefer.

 Core Landscapes also runs Horticultural Workshops for those who prefer to learn in a structured way with a different gardening topic covered each week during spring, summer and autumn.
 They are a great way to get into gardening.

 People can learn about: